PROPILIL/BeerAdvisor/README.md

 # BeerAdvisor (very raw)
-An app for beer advising.
+An app for beer advising (self-made).
 It works with SQLite DB, in the future versions of the app integration with existing beer databases will be added.

 Some technologies in it: